GKLdeveloppement/jsTips/readme.md

 ## 3 -  My second tips to verify the opposite

-In an other way you can just delete the "!" in the filter function to have the perfect oposite and search only stuff who is not a number :
+In an other way you can just delete the "!" in the filter function to have the perfect oposite and only stuff who is not numbers :

 ```js
 //Here "args" is an array